 - The actual concentration range of the material;

-- An industry-prescribed concentration range that the actual concentration falls within (ranges can be found published here).
+- An industry-prescribed concentration range that the actual concentration falls within (see concentration ranges at the Government of Canada website).
 However, carcinogens, mutagens, reproductive toxins, and respiratory sensitizers (CMRRs/CMRs) may not be allowed to be protected by CBI claims based on a Notice of Intent from Health Canada.

 In the United States, OSHA also allows for CBI / “Trade Secret” claims that follow OSHA provisions.
 A U.S. chemical manufacturer may provide an ingredient concentration range on their SDSs instead of fully disclosing the exact chemical concentration – if this option is taken, the manufacturer must indicate on the SDS is providing a range due to a Trade Secret.